sgmurphy/wordpress-plugins/contact-forms-anti-spam/README.txt

 == Changelog ==

+= 2.2.0 - 08/09/2024 =
+* Improvement - Improve UI/UX
+* Improvement - Make main block setting as ON by default.
+You can deactivate settings in the settings page.
+* Improvement - Forms are now supported by default.
+You can deactivate support for specific forms in the settings page.

 = 2.1.6 - 30/08/2024 =
 * New feature - added option to check if sender's IP address exists in Maspik blacklist database.